Lotud: Timpu' merisik (Pre-engagement visit)

-Timpu monunui (Engagement)
+Timpu' monunui (Engagement)

 The custom of monunui, or engagement, is carried out by setting a date in advance if the proposal made in the previous merisik is accepted and both sides agree to the stipulated conditions.
-Usually, this custom is carried out on the 14th day of a one-month cycle, called "tawang kopiah", or the 15th day, called "tolokud".
+Usually, this custom is carried out on the 14th day of a one-month cycle, called tawang kopiah, or the 15th day, called tolokud.
 This custom can only be done in the morning and the man's family must leave the woman's house before 4.00 p.m..
 The man gives the woman a ring as a sign of engagement.
 The engagement period is usually one year.

 During the engagement ceremony, the head of the village and his servants sit in the front row.
 At this time, the bride-to-be is not allowed to leave the house.
 The groom-to-be is not allowed to be in the house area until the ceremony is over.
-Important matters that may be discussed during the engagement are tinunui (gifts or dowry), "kitchen expenses" or belanja hangus, bride's gifts and sogit (fine).
-The custom of giving gifts or dowry, as well as covering "kitchen expenses", is part of the main elements of the marriage, and this is discussed by the head of the village, male's side and female's side.
-The meal for this discussion is usually a simple meal consisting of a few kirai leaves (tobacco leaf buds) and dried tobacco to be made into cigarettes.
+Important matters that may be discussed during the engagement are such as the tinunui, or berian in Malay, belanja hangus (literally "burnt expenditure" or non-refundable customary payment to cover the wedding reception), bride's gifts and sogit (fine).
+The custom of paying the bride price and covering the belanja hangus are part of the main elements of the marriage, and this is discussed by the head of the village, the male's side and the female's side.
+The "meal" for this discussion is usually a simple one, consisting of a few kirai leaves (tobacco leaf buds) and dried tobacco to be made into cigarettes.

-Timpu matod (Wedding ceremony)
+Timpu' matod (Wedding ceremony)

-The request of the female's family for the dowry is a buffalo, RM1,000 in cash and RM5,000 and above for "kitchen expenses" in cash.
+The demand of the female's family for the bride price usually consists of a buffalo, RM1,000 in cash and RM5,000 or above in cash for "kitchen expenses".
 The mandatory custom of giving land is known as pinolusadan do aluwid, along with approved land tax.
-The purpose of this gift is for the construction of a house for when the couple has children.
-If the groom does not have land, then giving four binukul (precious ancient items worth around RM1,000), called "adat berian", is considered to have fulfilled the specified conditions.
+The purpose of this gift is the construction of a house for the couple to use when they have children.
+If the groom does not have land, then giving four binukul (precious ancient items worth around RM1,000), a custom called adat berian, is considered to have fulfilled the specified conditions.